 Nearly as irritating to me as the racist take on immigrants (he specifically mentioned the Mexican ones as being the issue in American elections) was his general ignorance not only of the specific issue but of basic civics, things that he should have learned in high school.
 First, I had to explain to him that the people of Wisconsin did not vote on voter ID.
 I told him it was the Legislature that passed the law that Walker signed.
 He said something about liberal activist judges undoing laws that are rightfully passed.
 I had to remind him that the U. S. Supreme Court is a conservative court, that there are four liberal justices and five conservative justices, but that even then the vote on temporarily halting Wisconsin’s voter ID law was 6-3.
 Further I had to tell him that they didn’t overturn the law–they may still decide to uphold it or overturn it down the road–but simply put a temporary hold on the law taking effect due to the confusion that would ensue by instituting the new law with only a month to go before the election.

-He repeated that the court should have no right to do that or decide later on that the law should be tossed out.
+He repeated that the court should have no right to do that or decide later on whether the law should be tossed out.
 I then had to explain to him that it is the Supreme Court’s job to decide whether any law, whether passed by lawmakers or voted on by the people, is constitutional.
 I reminded him that it is part of our system of checks and balances.
 Otherwise Congress and State Legislatures could pass any bill they wanted without regard to its constitutionality.

 After that he turned his attention to the age of the justices stating that they should all have a mandatory retirement age.
 I responded that I would love to see younger justices who might not be as conservative as the current group, but that I would certainly hate to think that when I get to be 89 or 90 years old (or any age between now and when I die) that people would no longer allow me to voice an opinion, work a job, or do other things simply because of my age rather than my capability.
 My friend is older than me, by the way.
 He said he thought the justices should be voted into office and shouldn’t have life terms.
 I suggested that if they were voted into office then that would likely lead to decisions based on whether they could get voted back into office rather than whether it was the right decision.
 With no limit on their terms and no elections to stay in office they ideally remain an independent judiciary.
 The one thing he said that I agreed with was that they were not independent.
 I concurred, stating that clearly they can be classified as liberal or conservative, so they are going to make decisions based on their personal opinions and interpretations of the Constitution, but at least they would still not feel compelled to make a decision in order to stay in office.